-If you are a regular full-time or regular part-time employee, you are eligible for this benefit as a condition of employment.
+If you work 15 regular hours or more per week, and if you are a regular full-time employee, regular part-time employee or regular community health worker, you are eligible for this benefit as a condition of employment.

-Your coverage takes effect on the day after you have completed your probationary period.
+Your coverage takes effect on the first day of the month after you have completed your probationary period.

-If you are disabled and qualify for LTD benefits, you will receive 70% of the first \$5,705 of basic monthly earnings;
+If you are disabled and qualify for LTD benefits, you will receive 70% of the first \$2,800 of basic monthly earnings;